 Year 1: An adviser should ideally be chosen during the first semester of graduate studies.
 Students are encouraged to meet with several potential advisers before determining which faculty most closely matches their interests and needs.
 Taking courses taught by core CHIP faculty is also a good way to select advisers.
 Grad students should note that the adviser’s permission must be sought and that some faculty may decide not to advise a grad student due to extenuating circumstances.
 Committee members should be chosen together by the student and their adviser.

 With the aid of their adviser, the graduate student will develop an individualized course structure that incorporates the required classes from the five pillars of CHIP curriculum.

 Years 1-2: Maintain GPA greater than or equal to 3.0.
-Full-time doctoral students should have 55 hours of coursework completed by the end of year two.
+Full-time doctoral students should have the pillar courses and elective courses completed by the end the second year.

-Graduate students should begin assembling their committees.
-A committee of five members, including the doctoral student’s adviser, are required.
+Graduate students should begin assembling their Comprehensive Examination committees.
+A committee of five members, including the doctoral student’s adviser is required.
 A majority of the doctoral committee must be regular member of the UNC-Chapel Hill Graduate Faculty from the CHIP program.
+(See Committee Structure).

 PhD Candidacy is awarded after the doctoral student passes both their written research review and their oral examination.

 Using the comprehensive research collected to produce the written research review, graduate students will develop a dissertation proposal with their adviser.
 Doctoral students must then defend their dissertation proposal through a verbal defense to their doctoral committee.